spatie/docs.spatie.be-old/resources/views/menu/v1/usage/content-outside-of-the-menu.md

 ---
-title: Adding Content Outside the Menu
+title: Content Outside of the Menu
 ---

-You can append and prepend raw html outside of the `ul` tag with similarly named functions.
+You can append and prepend html outside of the `ul` tag with similarly named functions.
 This is useful for submenu titles or separators.

 ```php
 Menu::new()